OpenOCL/openocl.github.io/publications.md

 Jonas Koenemann, Giovanni Licitra, Mustafa Alp, Moritz Diehl
 Robotics Science and Systems, workshop submission, extended abstract, June 2019 [[researchgate](https://www.researchgate.net/publication/333646261_OpenOCL_-_Open_Optimal_Control_Library)]

+We would also appreciate if you gave us a **star** on [github](https://github.com/openocl/openocl/) so that the project will be visible to more people.

 ## Other publications

 A Reference Model for Airborne Wind Energy Systems For Optimization and Control